Missouri Southern Foundation

 Supports a joint performance between community and university musicians and singers.
 In April 2014 the group will perform Carl Orff's iconic Carmina Burana.

 Theatre students and faculty perform a Shakespearean production for the community.
-This is the second year for the"MOShakes" Festival .
+2014 was the second year for the"MOShakes" Festival.

 "MOShakes aims to offer the plays of William Shakespeare in productions that are insightful, exciting, and entertaining," says Missouri Southern Theatre Department Chair Dr. Jim Lile.